openvinotoolkit/openvino/docs/OV_Runtime_UG/performance_hints.md

  - benchmark_app **-hint tput** -d 'device' -m 'path to your favorite model'
  - benchmark_app **-hint latency** -d 'device' -m 'path to your favorite model' A special `ov::hint::PerformanceMode::UNDEFINED` acts same as specifying no hint, please also see the last section in the document on conducting the performance measurements with the `benchmark_app`.

+Notice that if there are other performance factors (other than inference time) like memory footprint and model load/compilation time are of concern, a typical model may take significantly more time to load with `ov::hint::PerformanceMode::THROUGHPUT` and consumes  much more memory, compared to the `ov::hint::PerformanceMode::LATENCY`.

 ## Performance Hints: How It Works?
 Internally, every device "translates" the value of the hint to the actual performance settings.